NailoTB/turkuMapper/README.md

 - **src/**: Contains the source code files for Qt subclasses.
   - `main.cpp`: Entry point of the application.
   - `MapMainWindow.cpp`: Implementation of the main application window.
+Holds the information of toolbars and visual scenes, and handles the signal transfer between different widgets.
 Inherited from QtMainWindow
   - `MapToolBar.cpp`: The main toolbar containing latitude and longitude marker input functionality.
 Inherited from QtToolBar.
   - `MapBookmarks.cpp`: The secondary toolbar containing bookmarks.
 Inherited from QtToolBar.
   - `MapScene.cpp`: The main visual scene.
 Handles reading in the tiles and rendering them.
 Inherited from QtGraphicsScene.